zumero/Cordova-SQLitePlugin/README.md

 This is a fork of the [lite4cordova SQLite plugin](https://github.com/lite4cordova/Cordova-SQLitePlugin).

 No changes in function have been made; we've just extended the `success` handler of the `openDatabase()` method.
-It now takes both a `message` parameter (as before) and a `fullpath` parameter, which receives the full path/filename of the opened database.
+It now takes both a `message` parameter (as before) and a `fullname` parameter, which receives the full path/filename of the opened database.
 This path is required for [Zumero](http://zumero.com/) sync calls, and is not otherwise available to users of this plugin.

 **Example:**

     var db = window.sqlitePlugin.openDatabase( {name: dbName},
-        function(msg, fullname) {
+        function(message, fullname) {
             // save for later
             myDbFilename = fullname;